 I have been a successful marriage counselor for over thirty years.
-Unlike most therapists who focus on helping couples to improve their communication skills or simply help them resolve the latent issues that have brought them to therapy, I take a dramatically different approach to couples counseling.
+Unlike most therapists who focus on helping couples to improve their communication skills or simply help them resolve the latent issues and resentment in a marriage that have brought them to therapy, I take a dramatically different approach to couples counseling.

-High levels of resentment start a chain reaction within a relationship
+High levels of resentment in marriage start a chain reaction within a relationship

-This growing resentment not only causes a change in how each of the individuals treat each other, it also has an impact on how connected they feel to one another.
+This growing resentment in marriage not only causes a change in how each of them treats each other, but it also has an impact on how connected they feel to one another.
 As this resentment grows, its nature becomes what I term a Resentment Dynamic.

 The Dorman Resentment Rating Scale